How the U.S. Patrols Its Borders

 Refugees and Displaced Persons

-The southern border, stretching nearly two thousand miles from southern California to the southern tip of Texas at the Gulf of Mexico, has long been the area of highest concern for Border Patrol agents.
-In recent years, the greatest number of apprehensions have occurred along the easternmost part of the border, called the Rio Grande Valley sector, in Texas.
-However, the Trump administration built fewer new border barriers in that sector than in any other, partly because it struggled to procure land from private owners.
+The southern U.S. border, stretching nearly two thousand miles from southern California to the southern tip of Texas at the Gulf of Mexico, has long been the area of highest concern for Border Patrol agents.
+Of the nine border sectors spread across Arizona, California, New Mexico, and Texas, the greatest number of apprehensions since 2020 have occurred along the easternmost part of the border, called the Rio Grande Valley Sector, in Texas.
+This is followed by Del Rio, in southwestern Texas, which previously experienced only modest levels of migration.

 More From Our Experts